Hōjō Sadatoki: Heizen Gate incident

 Sadatoki's soldiers killed Taira no Yoritsuna and 90 of his followers in the Heizen Gate Incident (平禅門の乱, Heizenmon no Ran) in 1293.
 He did this purge in confusion after the 1293 Kamakura earthquake.

 Regency ends and death

-Sadatoki ended his regency and entered the priesthood in 1301.
+Sadatoki ended his regency and entered the Buddhist priesthood in 1301.
 Some sources claim that, although secluded in a temple, he continued to administer Japan until his death in 1311.
-He is enshrined with his father and Hōjō Takatoki.
+He is enshrined with his father and Hōjō Takatoki, heir of Sadatoki and last tokusō of Hōjō Clan.

 A mass requiem commemorating the 12th anniversary of Sadatoki's death took place at Engaku-ji in 1323.
 Jufuku-ji temple sent 260 priests.